-The main stop on the tour was Mostar!
+The main stop on the tour was of course Mostar!
 My disappointment of Medugorje was completely masked when I set eyes on Mostar’s Old Town!
 I find it hard to describe, I found it completely charming and it blew me away!
 It’s set in the bottom of a valley, it looks like a little medieval toy town with cobbled streets and buildings made from stone and wood but with the addition of skinny minarets from all the mosques shooting up into the sky.
-Don’t even get me started on the colour of the river Neretva!
+Don’t even get me started on the colour of the Neretva River!

 The first part of our 3 hours in Mostar was a short guided tour of the UNESCO World Heritage Site around the ‘Old Bridge’ Area and the Old Town.
 For 1 Euro we watched a video that showed the destruction of the bridge during the Bosnian war between 1992 – 1995.
 It was shocking to watch considering we had just marvelled at the reconstructed bridge, buzzing with tourists just 20 years later.
 Of course there are still scars from the war, several buildings are still in ruins, over grown by weeds and some have bullet holes in.

 Of course, I loved just hanging around the bridge area.
-All year round professional bridge jumpers sit on the edge, hang off the railings, teasing people into thinking they are going to jump, it’s their job so of course they won’t do it until they have been paid enough in donations.
-The water level is anything between 24metres and 27metres from the top of the bridge…nearly 3 TIMES higher than an Olympic diving platform.
+All year round professional bridge jumpers sit on the edge, hang off the railings, teasing people into thinking they are going to jump, it’s their job so of course they won’t do it until they have been paid enough in donations (think of them a little like street performers!).
+The water level is anything between 24 metres and 27 metres from the top of the bridge…nearly 3 TIMES higher than an Olympic diving platform.
 The river has ridiculous under currents and the water temperature never gets above 15c/59f even when the air temperature is 40c/104f in the summer!!
 The shock can kill amateur divers.

 The 3 hours flew by and with that, it was onto our last stop in Pocitelj.
 Another cute little cobbled town (much smaller than Mostar).
 In 30 minutes I managed to climb the city walls (it was free) up to Pocitelj Tower.
 It’s mostly a ruin but it is still possible to climb the staircase inside it and look over the village and river, well worth it if you’re feeling fit enough for a quick climb!
 There are lots of little stalls selling paper cones of fresh cherries, strawberries or satsumas for 1 Euro each.
 Very refreshing on a warm day!